githubteacher/foundations-2015-06-04/bios/githubteacher-bio.md

 ## A little about me

-- I live in NC
+- I live in Fuquay, NC
 - I love Arduino and gardening
 - I have two dogs